AKuzina/defend_vae_mcmc/README.md

 conda env create -f conda_requirements.yaml
 ```

-### Weights an d Biases Setup
+### Weights and Biases Setup
-We use w&b to track experiments, save and load trained models, thus it is required to run the code.
+We use [w&b](https://wandb.ai) to track experiments, save and load trained models, thus it is required to run the code.
 Variables `USER`, `PROJECT` and `API_KEY` in the `utils/wandb.py` script should be specified before running the experiments.

 ### Train VAE